 - Remove the Tree: If the tree is close to the house (less than 30 feet for large trees like oaks and maples, 15 feet for smaller trees) and/or cutting invasive roots requires you to trim over 25% of the tree’s roots, it’s best to remove the tree.
 Extensive root trimming close to a tree’s trunk can result in sickness and death, and may cause the tree to fall on your house.
 Contact an arborist or remove the tree near your house yourself.

 It’s important to note that cutting the offending roots isn’t always the safest solution for invasive root growth.
 Remember, tree roots damage the foundation by pulling moisture from the surrounding soil.
 This means that roots don’t have to penetrate the foundation to crack, damage, or cause it to lean.
-Not only is root pruning only minimally effective, when you trim roots you risk killing the tree.
+Not only is root pruning only minimally effective, but when you trim roots you risk killing the tree.
 This could invite termites or cause the tree to fall on your house.
 If root trimming doesn’t kill the tree, the roots can grow back and continue to harm your home.

 How to Stop Plumbing Damage Caused by Tree Roots